Egypt convicts 43, including Americans, in NGO case

 Both NDI and IRI plan to challenge the verdict.

-In Washington, Kerry issued a tough written statement saying the United States was "deeply concerned," but that did not hint at any consequences - such as a cut in U.S. assistance to Egypt - as a result of the verdict.
+In Washington, the State Department issued a tough statement in Kerry's name but did not hint at any consequences - such as a cut in U.S. assistance to Egypt - as a result of the verdict.

-U.S. Democratic Senator Patrick Leahy, a member of the influential Senate Appropriations Committee and a proponent of tying U.S. military aid to Egypt to progress on democracy and rights, called the convictions "appalling and offensive."
+"The United States is deeply concerned by the guilty verdicts and sentences ... handed down by an Egyptian court today against 43 NGO representatives in what was a politically-motivated trial," he said.

-"If Egypt continues on this repressive path it will be increasingly difficult for the United States to support President (Mohamed) Mursi's government," he added.
+"The decision to close these organizations' offices and seize their assets contradicts the government of Egypt's commitments to support the role of civil society as a fundamental actor in a democracy," he added.

 TRAVEL BANS